centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 =cut
 ```

-Your first dumb plugin is working, congrats!
+Your first dummy plugin is working, congrats!

 Run this command:

 `perl centreon_plugins.pl --plugin=apps::myawesomeapp::api::plugin --list-mode`

 It already outputs a lot of things.
-Elipsed lines are basically all standard capabilities
+Ellipsized lines are basically all standard capabilities
-inherited from the script_custom base.
+inherited from the **script_custom** base.

-You probably already recognized things you've previsously defined in your plugin.pm module.
+You probably already recognized things you've previsously defined in your **plugin.pm** module.

 ```perl